The 10 Worst Pittsburgh Suburbs For 2023

 Rounding out the ten worst Pittsburgh suburbs to call home is Mount Oliver.

-To figure out how bad a Pittsburgh suburb is to live in, we only needed to know what kinds of things people like and then decide what suburbs have the least amount of those things.
+To figure out how bad a Pittsburgh suburb is to live in, we used Saturday Night Science to identify the kinds of things people like and then decide what suburbs have the least amount of those things.

 • High unemployment rate